AlexanderVlDubinin/project_cowork_api/README.md

 - Isolated background sending of notification emails via the message bus.
 - Built-in **Mailpit** for local interception and viewing of all sent emails in a beautiful web interface.
 - Automatic cancellation of `pending` bookings that are not paid on time (transfer to the `expired` status).
-- Asynchronous alerts for manual cancellation of bookings (`cancelled').
+- Asynchronous alerts for manual cancellation of bookings (`cancelled`).

 ### 💳 Stage 6: Two-Step Payment, Webhooks and Check-In
 - The endpoint of the initiation of the `/pay` payment session with transaction fixation and token generation.
 - Endpoint of the webhook `/api/webhooks/payment` with validation of fraudulent requests (comparison of the transmitted `amount` and `type`).
-- Automatic notification of successful booking (status `confirmed').
+- Automatic notification of successful booking (status `confirmed`).
 Transfer to `failed` for invalid events/amounts.
-- The 'check_in' system (QR code scanning), taking into account a 5-minute technical break (`bookingTechBreak').
+- The 'check_in' system (QR code scanning), taking into account a 5-minute technical break (`bookingTechBreak`).
-- A worker for automatic cancellation of a reservation in case of no-show within 10 minutes after the start (`no_show').
+- A worker for automatic cancellation of a reservation in case of no-show within 10 minutes after the start (`no_show`).
-- Automatic notification of booking completion (status `completed').
+- Automatic notification of booking completion (status `completed`).
 - Testing via **time manipulation** (`now - 11 minutes`) to instantly check background processes.

 ### ➕ Additionally